 Actually, the loopback service might be not visible at all for the UE, when node Nk-1 would act as a "virtual loopback source" in above scenario.

-Thus, as an overall conclusion: MP relocation by loopbacking is not a scalable option at network level (see also [IETF LOOPBACK]), but might be beneficial and justified under specific conditions.
+Thus, as an overall conclusion: MP relocation by loopbacking is not a scalable option at network level (see also [b-IETF RFC 6849]), but might be beneficial and justified under specific conditions.

 Appendix II Design of the expired extended network quality base (XNQ) package